$LevyIO

 Filing Tips for Washington

 No wage income tax is a major benefit.
-Capital gains tax only applies above $270K and excludes real estate and retirement accounts.
+Washington capital gains tax excludes many assets including real estate and retirement accounts, but high-gain liquidity events need separate review.
 High sales taxes add up.
-Compare to Oregon (no sales tax).
+Compare to Oregon, which has no sales tax but does tax wage income.

 • Take advantage of no state income tax.
 Consider investing your tax savings in a Roth IRA for tax-free growth, since you already benefit from no state tax on contributions.